 Assessment, Success Criteria, Looking Forward

-Assessments essentially communicate our expectations for learning, but our hope is to have shared our expectations well before a final test is administered.
+Assessments essentially communicate our expectations for learning, but we hope to have shared our expectations well before a final test is administered.
 When using assessment as a tool for learning, teachers will provide a clear path toward proficiency with milestones identified along the way.